Bin strikes continue as no breakthrough in pay talks

 Local authorities have increased their pay offer from 3.5% to 5%.

-But Unite said it would not take a new 5% pay offer to its members due to "insignificant detail" about how it affects lowest paid workers.
+But Unite said it would not take the offer to its members due to "insignificant detail" about how it affects lowest paid workers.

+The strike in Edinburgh is due to last for 12 days until 30 August - the day after the end of the city's International and Fringe festivals.